NeuroML and spatially detailed cells¶

 In NeuroML, an ion channel’s dynamics are modelled separately from the local reversal potential and the density of its instances that are spread over cells; said parameters are modelled as part of the particular channel distribution applied on cells.

-Note that in the wild there may be more specific ion channel tag names such as <ionChannelPassive>, <ionChannelHH> and <ionChannelKS>; EDEN will parse and handle all of the contents regardless of stated type, so that poetential hybrid models mixing up the gate types are also supported.
+Note that in the wild there may be more specific ion channel tag names such as <ionChannelPassive>, <ionChannelHH> and <ionChannelKS>; EDEN will parse and handle all of the contents regardless of stated type, so that potential hybrid models mixing up the gate types are also supported.

 Refer also to the official NeuroML guide and the LEMS extension section of this guide on how to make your own ion channels in NeuroML.